PeterLuschny/tabl/data/md/HyperHarmonic.tbl.md

-# SymPoly
+# HyperHarmonic
 ['A165675', 'A093905', 'A105954', 'A165674']

-SymPoly Triangle view
+HyperHarmonic Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |